Skip to main content

 Create an account or log in

-Go to http://localhost:8080/signup and create your operator account.
+Go to the printed /signup URL and create your operator account.
 If you set DEFAULT_ADMIN_EMAIL and DEFAULT_ADMIN_PASSWORD during setup, that account is already created — go to /login and use those credentials instead.

 4